Edward Knox (Australian politician): Personal life

-Knox married Martha Rutledge on 4 June 1844, with whom he had eight children.
 In 1894 he celebrated his golden wedding anniversary and fifty years with the company with a memorable testimonial hosted by the directors, officers and employees of the Colonial Sugar Refining Company.

-Knox was a devout Anglican and active churchman serving as a member of Synod and countless church committees.
+Knox was a devout Anglican and active churchman, serving as a member of Synod and countless church committees.
 His charitable works included the Benevolent Society and Sydney Infirmary and Dispensary of which he acted as director, and he was founding director and chairman of Royal Prince Alfred Hospital.
 He was knighted in 1898.

-Sir Edward Knox died at his residence "Fiona" in Woollahra on 7 January 1901.
-He is buried at Sydney's Waverley Cemetery.
+Sir Edward Knox died at his residence Fiona in Woollahra on 7 January 1901.
+Fiona was designed by the architect John Frederick Hilly and is now part of Ascham School in Edgecliff.
+Knox is buried at Sydney's Waverley Cemetery.